Anxiety and depression are debilitating, but surmounting research is finding that people who eat meat are less depressed.

 Nutrient Deficiencies and Depression

-There are many nutrients that have been implicated in the risk for depression and are frequently assessed during clinical treatment.
+There are many nutrients that have been implicated in the risk of depression and are frequently assessed during clinical treatment.
 Particular nutritional deficiencies have been connected to an increased risk of depression.
 Correction of these deficiencies has been used as a treatment to help improve symptoms.
 Here are a few of the nutrients that impact mental health:

 - Omega-3 fatty acids